GhassenHafsiaINSAT/DHCP_DNS_client-server/README.md

 # Network Programming

 ## What is socket?
-- A socket is aa way to speak to other programs, using standard Unix file descriptors.
+- A socket is a way to speak to other programs, using standard Unix file descriptors.

 - When Unix programs do any ort of I/O, they do by reading or writing file descriptor.